-The School CPT will define materials and documentation needed for probationary, promotion, tenure, and post-tenure reviews.
-The School CPT must base its evaluation and recommendations solely upon the information supplied by the faculty member and department; it is imperative that the faculty member supply all necessary data and appropriate documentation.
-A fact cannot be assumed as known, if not stated.
+The departmental CPT must base its evaluation and recommendations solely upon the information supplied by the faculty member; it is imperative that the faculty member supply all necessary data and appropriate documentation.
+A fact cannot be assumed as known, if not stated or documented.